 One thing that sets this novel apart from others featuring a teen shooter is the letters from the future featured at intervals during the story.
 I loved that the letter-writers related this dystopian, post-apocalyptic world and that despite the whole world falling to pieces, Leonard had found the people who loved and understood him.

 It’s always tragic to see a teen give up on life – and everyone always wants to tell the kid, hey, think of your future!
 Here, in this novel, instead of some well-meaning adage, Quick paints this fascinating picture of the future Leonard could have.
 I loved that unique touch.

 This is a heavy story and very grim in moments.
-I was disappointed by the amount of foul language and the explicitness of the scene in which Leonard watches Asher from outside his window because I think despite those things, this novel carries an important message and was bravely written.
+I think despite those things, this novel carries an important message and was bravely written.

 A young man alludes to an abusive relationship in which he was raped.
 His descriptions are vague but powerful.
 It’s his mentor later who, upon hearing about it, labels the incident as rape.
 A teenaged boy is caught masturbating.
 It’s brief, but explicit.

 In letters from the future, Leonard’s wife briefly relates that they have an amazing intimate life.
 She hopes that having this to look forward to will help him fight through his depression and turn away from his intentions of murder and suicide.